pywbem/pywbemtools/docs/introduction.rst

 :mod:`py:warnings` module).

 Since Python 2.7, ``DeprecationWarning`` messages are suppressed by default.
-They can be shown for example in any of these ways:
+They can be shown for example by invoking pywbemcli with the environment

-* By invoking Python with the environment variable: ``PYTHONWARNINGS=default``
+variable: ``PYTHONWARNINGS=default``

 It is recommended that users of the pywbemtools package run their test code with ``DeprecationWarning`` messages being shown, so they become aware of any use of